Toshi7/dht11/README.md

 # dht11-sensor

 ## Purpose
-To use luminosity sensor with platformio
+The purpose is to use luminosity sensor with platformio

 ## libraries for DHT and search Adafruit Unified Sensor
 ```